Home GTM Server-Side Pantheon - Part 3 - Integrate A Marketer's Go-To Tools - Google Sheets & BigQuery

 Note: This example also shows how you can combine different Pantheon solutions, making your GTM setup even more powerful.

-The following screenshot shows the schema of my dedicated write_to_bq
+The following screenshot shows the schema of my dedicated write_to_bqtable in BQ:

 The tag interface provides input fields for the Project ID, Dataset ID, and Table ID to specify the destination table in BQ.
 Furthermore, you will notice that the Chaos’ tags configuration matches the table schema.
 It is critical to use the exact same order and field names as for the column names.
 Otherwise, the write attempt will fail.